Azure/AzureDataLake/docs/SDK/FirstSteps.md

-# First steps: Azure Data Lake .NET SDK
+# First steps: Azure Data Lake Store .NET SDK

 This guide assumes you have previously followed the steps in the main [Getting Started guide](../GettingStarted.md).